spot_img

 Because there’s, to your point, there’s plenty of series out there, be it Spec Racing, be it Super Trofeo Lamborghinis, or Ferrari Challenge, all those crash fests that we’re all well aware of, that plenty of people buy their way into, and they’re plenty competitive.
 So, to your point, I actually thought there was ego there, and I felt it from Ricardo more than I did from anybody else.

-I mean that we all have egos.
+Sam Harrington: I mean that we all have egos.
 There’s no question that you know That’s that’s just how they are.
 That’s Unfortunately, it’s kind of one of the side effects that comes with that level of success and moving up the chain Professionally, you know, it kind of happens and most race car drivers are going to have an ego too.

-So successful businessmen, now you get to be a sweet race car driver.
-It’s going to happen.
-I just don’t understand the point of the gentleman driver because, okay, it’s great that you have all this money and you can go do it.
+Executive Producer Tania: I just don’t understand the point of the gentleman driver because, okay, it’s great that you have all this money and you can go do it.
 I mean, more power [00:20:00] to you.
 Like John said, live your best life the best way you know how, but it’s like, okay.

 So this clearly started as something maybe decades ago where rich people wanted to go do rich people things.
 And racing really fast with, you know, the top people in a series was that thing and now it just feels like it’s, you know, a heritage thing that’s carrying on and which is fine, but it doesn’t seem realistic or grounded and clearly not grounded in the everyday persons.

-I think that’s really interesting and it’s making me connect to something that Eric said earlier about the L’Oreal CEO and how maybe that’s how it started and then these four gentlemen are trying to make it into something more serious than it either actually is or to move the gentleman driver into something that’s more serious moving forward to show that people are taking it seriously and giving it weight.
+Erin Kelly: I think that’s really interesting and it’s making me connect to something that Eric said earlier about the L’Oreal CEO and how maybe that’s how it started and then these four gentlemen are trying to make it into something more serious than it either actually is or to move the gentleman driver into something that’s more serious moving forward to show that people are taking it seriously and giving it weight.

-It has that weird dichotomy there.
-So I think the reason [00:21:00] it feels disconnected, and they very briefly just brushed over it very quickly, they mentioned some other famous gentleman drivers that are probably closer to our age group that we would recognize.
+Crew Chief Eric: So I think the reason [00:21:00] it feels disconnected, and they very briefly just brushed over it very quickly, they mentioned some other famous gentleman drivers that are probably closer to our age group that we would recognize.
 People like Steve McQueen, Paul Newman.
 Patrick Dempsey and our favorite British baker, Paul Hollywood, those are names we can identify with.

 And when you put a celebrity in a car, are they really doing it for ego?
 They’re already a celebrity.
 Everybody knows who they are.
 So somebody like Paul Hollywood, who actually talked about it in.
 His big continental road trip.
 He says, I wanted to go drive for Aston and he did.
 And he actually drove the same car, same team that Paul Dallolana was driving.